mhansen22/startup/README.md

 - **WebSocket** - The count of the votes represent the number of real time votes.

 ### CSS deliverable
+[x] - done - Prerequisite: Simon CSS deployed to my production environment [x] - done - Prerequisite: A link to my GitHub startup repository prominently displayed on my application's home page (and all pages)
+[x] - done - Prerequisite: Notes in my startup Git repository README.md file (here) [x] - done - 30% Header, footer, and main content body.
+Used flex to layout sections.
+[x] - done - 20% Navigation elements.
+Links (Github and home) highlight on hover.
+[x] - done - 10% Responsive to window resizing.
+Looks great on all mediums.
+[x] - done - 20% Application elements.
+Buttons are responsive and link to the correct pages.
+User can select vote and enter in access code.
+[x] - done - 10% Application text content.
+Text is displayed using the Arial, sans-serif font.
+[x] - done - 10% Application images.
+I made the images blend seemlessly with the background.
 ### JavaScript deliverable

 ### Service deliverable